Updated on 10/27/2022

 What is Anxiety?

+Anxiety is more than just excessive worry.
 Anxiety is actually a natural response to stress.
 It’s a heightened, sometimes helpful reaction to danger, but when worries or fears about common, normal situations begin to overtake your life, anxiety can become quite a problem.
 Anxiety disorders cause intense feelings of dread, fear, or uneasiness in your day-to-day life.

 It’s important to determine if your anxiety is just an appropriate reaction or if your response is a result of generalized anxiety disorder.

 Symptoms of anxiety